yuri-schmaltz/Wan2GP/README.md

 **Follow DeepBeepMeep on Twitter/X to get the Latest News**: https://x.com/deepbeepmeep

 ## 🔥 Latest Updates
+### July 27 2025: WanGP v7.3 : Interlude
+While waiting for Wan 2.2, you will appreciate the model selection hierarchy which is very useful to collect even more models.
+You will also appreciate that WanGP remembers which model you used last in each model family.

 ### July 26 2025: WanGP v7.2 : Ode to Vace
 I am really convinced that Vace can do everything the other models can do and in a better way especially as Vace can be combined with Multitalk.